We want to ensure that the story of D-Day can be communicated to a wide range of people. To help achieve this, we work with the local community.

 The Ashcroft Arts Centre, Fareham, wanted to investigate the link between D-Day and the Second World War graffiti that covers much of the wall surrounding the centre.

-Wall with Second World War graffiti outside Ashcroft Arts Centre.
+Above: Wall with Second World War graffiti outside Ashcroft Arts Centre.
 Photo - Catriona Cooper/Sam Griffiths.

 Closer examination revealed that none of the graffiti could be specificaly dated to D-Day, and unfortunately there was nothing that enabled us to identify individual soldiers.
 As part of the project, and inspired by the graffiti and D-Day objects that they were shown, the arts centre group put on a D-Day inspired exhibition featuring a combination of art pieces and information about the graffiti and its relationship to D-Day.

-D-Day exhibition at Ashcroft Arts Centre.
+Above: the D-Day exhibition at Ashcroft Arts Centre.

 The community groups were all invited to the D-Day Conference in May 2014 to present their work alongside leading experts in the field of D-Day research.
 More information about these projects can be found on their own websites: